ministryofjustice/opg-docker/README.md

 So make sure that every service started will pre-create its log directory structure on start time.
 Instead of relying on RUN directives to do so.

+How to run application as specific user?
+Shall I use `su foo -c "ls"`?

+It's recommended to use setuser. i.e. `exec /sbin/setuser memcache /usr/bin/memcached`